kamimrcht/webpage/strobemers.md

 <img src="files/minimizer.png" alt="drawing" width="600"/>

+Here and in the following, **a window of size n means that there are n starting positions for minimizers**.
+So I enumerate 6 k-mers, let's assumed they are hashed using lexicographic order.
 I show that in the 1st window in both sequences, the minimizer would be ACTG.
 Then we move to the next window, which starts at the position after the end of the previous window.
 The minimizer is ACTA.
 Notice that despite having very different k-mer sets because of the mutation, we still end up with the same minimizer for the two sequences.
 Finally in the last window (where the sets are smaller, I won't cover strategies for sequence ends since it's just an example), minimizers for both sequences are AACC.